-Master Research Unit agroecology & food systems for the MSc Environment and Natural Resources
+Master Research Unit Agroecology and Food Systems for the MSc Environment and Natural Resources

 Would you like to contribute to sustainable changes in our food system?
-If so, the agroecology & food systems specialisation might well be for you, allowing you to develop new solutions "from field to plate".
+If so, the Agroecology and Food Systems specialisation might well be for you, allowing you to develop new solutions "from field to plate".

 The food system is facing enormous challenges.
 Inequalities, environmental degradation, scarcity and overabundance characterise the conventional system.
-Therefore, alternative forms of food production and distribution are urgently needed.
-In the agroecology & food systems specialisation, you will come to know different approaches to sustainable food production and nutrition.
+Alternative forms of food production and distribution are urgently needed.
+In the Agroecology and Food Systems specialisation, you will come to know different approaches to sustainable food production and nutrition.
 The focus is on approaches from agroecology, regional value chains and fair trade relationships.
 The close interactions between humans and the environment are an integral part of the course.
 With the research groups of the ZHAW, and thanks to the collaboration with the Research Institute of Organic Agriculture (FiBL), you have a wide range of specialisation options to choose from.

-As a Master of Science ZFH in Environment and Natural Resources specialising in agroecology & food systems...
+As a Master of Science ZHAW in Environment and Natural Resources specialising in Agroecology and Food Systems...

 - you know the economic, social and political relationships that influence the global and Swiss food systems.